-What can I do if decree is granted?
+What can I do if a court decree is granted?

 If you weren't in court when the sheriff granted the order for eviction and there was no-one there to represent you, you may be able to get your case heard again and the decision changed.
 If you did go to court, in certain circumstances you may be able to appeal the court's decision.
 You will need to get specialist advice in order to proceed with these options.